Rob Van Dam

-Robert Szatkowski (born December 18, 1970) better known by his ring name Rob Van Dam (frequently abbreviated to RVD) is an American professional wrestler.
+Robert Szatkowski (born December 18, 1970), better known by his ring name Rob Van Dam (frequently abbreviated to RVD), is an American professional wrestler.
 He is signed to WWE under a Legends contract.
-Known for his unique ring style—which includes his variety of kicks, acrobatic movements—and flexibility, Van Dam is one of the most popular wrestlers in the world.
-He is also known for his tenures in Extreme Championship Wrestling (ECW) and Total Nonstop Action Wrestling (TNA).

-Van Dam gained mainstream popularity in ECW during the latter half of the 1990s.
+Known for his unique ring style—which includes his variety of kicks, acrobatic movements—and flexibility, Van Dam gained mainstream popularity in ECW during the latter half of the 1990s.
 During his time in ECW, he was managed by Bill Alfonso and had feuds with Jerry Lynn and Sabu, also forming a tag team with the latter.
 They won the ECW World Tag Team Championship twice.
 On April 4, 1998, Van Dam defeated Bam Bam Bigelow to win the ECW Television Championship, a title he held for 700 days until he vacated the championship due to an injury on March 4, 2000.

 When ECW closed in 2001, Van Dam signed a contract with the World Wrestling Federation (WWF, now WWE) and was involved in the Invasion storyline, where several former World Championship Wrestling and ECW wrestlers joined forces against WWF wrestlers.
 After the Invasion ended, Van Dam wrestled the following years as singles and tag team wrestler, winning the WWE Hardcore Championship, WWE Intercontinental Championship, WWE European Championship, WWE Tag Team Championship and World Tag Team Championships.
 At WrestleMania 22, Rob Van Dam won the Money in the Bank ladder match.
 After this victory, he challenged WWE Champion John Cena to a title match at One Night Stand, an ECW-themed PPV.
 At the event, Van Dam defeated Cena and won his first world championship.
 Two days later, Paul Heyman awarded Van Dam with the reactivated ECW World Heavyweight Championship making him the only man to hold both titles at the same time.